awemorris/PlayfieldEngine/README.md

 - **Minimal Runtime:**
     - Runtime fits within just ~1.4MB on Windows.

-## Why PlayfieldVM?
+## Why Playfield VM?

 _"If a game engine could run anywhere, how would the world change?"_

-PlayfieldVM was born from this single question.
+Playfield VM was born from this single question.

 Creativity shouldn't depend on the power of your computer, where you live, or what tools you have.
-PlayfieldVM was created with the belief that every creator deserves space to explore, no matter their surroundings.
+Playfield VM was created with the belief that every creator deserves space to explore, no matter their surroundings.

 It runs smoothly even on older or low-spec machines — if you have a computer, there's a place for you to create.
 It's a helpful companion for creators everywhere — especially in places with fewer resources.
-If you have something to make, PlayfieldVM will be here to walk with you.
+If you have something to make, Playfield VM will be here to walk with you.

-Whether you're using a Raspberry Pi in a classroom, or using a UN-issued Chromebook in a temporary shelter, PlayfieldVM offers gentle tools to help bring your ideas to life — in a way that feels simple, thoughtful, and your own.
+Whether you're using a Raspberry Pi in a classroom, or using a UN-issued Chromebook in a temporary shelter, Playfield VM offers gentle tools to help bring your ideas to life — in a way that feels simple, thoughtful, and your own.